matjaz99/OpenMp3Player/README.md

 Starting
 -------------------
-On Linux or OS X you mihgt need to change file permissions to 755 for all *.sh files in OpenMp3Player directory.
+On Linux or OS X you might need to change file permissions to 755 for all *.sh files in OpenMp3Player directory.
 You can do this with single command (recursively):
 $ find OpenMp3Player-2.x.x -name \*.sh -exec chmod 755 {} +